Weekly Market Note

 Sector Rankings and Recommendations

 No. 1 Financials = Strongest sector – Buy.
-Groups expected to outperform: Regional Banks, Asset Management & Custody Banks, Investment Bank & Brokerage and Multi-line Insurance
+Groups expected to outperform: Thrifts & Mortgage Finance, Banks, Asset Management & Custody Banks, Investment Bank & Brokerage and Multi-line Insurance

-No. 3 Industrials = Good RS – Buy.
-Groups expected to outperform: Employment Services, Airlines, Office Services and Supplies and Building Products
+No. 4 Industrials = Good RS – Buy.
+Groups expected to outperform: Industrial Conglomerates, Construction & Farm Machinery, Employment Services, Airlines and Building Products

-No.7 Consumer Staples = Falling RS – hold.
-Groups expected to outperform: Agricultural Products, Personal Products, Drugs Retail and Food Retail
+No.6 Consumer Staples = Falling RS – hold.
+Groups expected to outperform: Agricultural Products, Personal Products, Drugs Retail, Food Retail and Food Distributors

-No. 8 Telecom = Deteriorating RS – Hold - Group expected to outperform: Wireless Telecom Services
+No. 9 Telecom = Deteriorating RS – Hold.
+Group expected to outperform: Wireless Telecom Services

-No. 10 Information Technology = Poor RS – Hold.
-Groups expected to outperform: Internet Software & Services and Electronic Equipment Manufacturers and Semiconductor Equipment
+No. 10 Information Technology = Losing RS – Hold.
+Groups expected to outperform: Application Software, Data Processing & Outsourced Services, and Internet Software & Services

 Article provided by Robert W. Baird & Co. with the authorization of its author for Evan Guido, Vice President, Financial Advisor at the Sarasota office of Robert W. Baird & Co., member SIPC.
 The opinions expressed are subject to change, are not a complete analysis of every material fact and the information is not guaranteed to be accurate.